-Our guitar making course teaches you to make a classical guitar, using traditional tools, and perfecting the skills and techniques that have enabled luthiers over the centuries to build the finest stringed instruments.
-We emphasise the use of non-tropical woods which produce superb guitars.
+Build your own classical or flamenco guitar, using traditional tools, and perfecting the skills and techniques that have enabled luthiers over the centuries to build the finest stringed instruments.

-What can you do on the course? - we usually begin with selecting a design and choosing suitable tone woods.
-Then you will make the work board ('solera') and other devices needed.
-The guitar itself includes making an inlay or rosette to go around the sound hole, the soundboard must be joined together and the fan strutting prepared and attached.
+What can you do on the course? - We begin with selecting a design (Torres, Hauser, Romanillos, Friederich, Lattice etc.) and choosing suitable tone woods.
+Then you make the work board ('solera') and other devices needed.
+The guitar itself includes making the rosette to inlay around the sound hole; the soundboard must be joined together and the fan strutting prepared and attached.
 Then the neck, head and Spanish heel / foot are constructed and the machine heads fitted.
 Once the ribs or sides have been planed to thickness and bent to the outline of the guitar body, they are glued onto the sound board with small blocks called 'tentellones'.
 The back is prepared and fixed to the sides, leaving the fingerboard, frets and finally the bridge to be completed.
 Spanish classical guitars are traditionally finished with French Polish, which is the ideal varnish to enhance the beauty of the wood and does not inhibit the vibration of the soundbox.

 You will work in a purpose-built, humidity-controlled workshop in Lincoln (United Kingdom), and our unique one-on-one tuition ensures that you achieve as much as possible in the available time - never a wasted moment!

 One-to-one teaching by Roy Courtnall, a guitar maker with many years teaching experience (and author of the book "Making Master Guitars".